-We are of the considered opinion that any proposed restrictions on horizonal cross-media ownership holdings would work towards artificially limiting the business structure of media entities, thereby restricting their opportunities of circulation / reach and also limit their options to seek advertisements to sustain their media operations.
+On perusing the various views, suggestions and submissions, it can be concluded that almost the entire media sector has a consensus that any proposed restrictions on horizonal cross-media ownership holdings would be irreversibly detrimental to the business structure of media entities, thereby restricting their opportunities of circulation / reach and also limit their options to seek advertisements to sustain their media operations.
 Any such proposed restrictions under a subordinate legislation would not be possible under Article 19(2), and hence would be ultra vires the Constitution of India.

-2. TRAI had itself stated in the Consultation Paper, 'The consequences of rapid technological development for informational diversity and media pluralism are mixed.
+TRAI had itself stated in the Consultation Paper, 'The consequences of rapid technological development for informational diversity and media pluralism are mixed.
 An increasingly digital media environment gives internet users access to information from more and more sources, increasing the opportunities for people to use diverse sources and encounter different perspectives.
 With the emergence of social media platforms and Apps which depend on user generated content, the news and facts do not depend on any media organization for its conveyance to the public."